70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Italy landmarks: the leaning Tower of Pisa

 The Leaning Tower of Pisa is one of Italy’s most iconic landmarks and a UNESCO World Heritage Site.
 The tower was constructed in the 12th century as a bell tower for the nearby cathedral.
-It stands at a height of 56 meters and was initially designed to be perfectly vertical, but due to its weak foundation, it began to lean during construction.

 The Leaning Tower of Pisa symbolizes Pisa and is an example of medieval Italian architecture.
 Its unique lean draws visitors worldwide to marvel at its slanted angle and snap pictures in front of it.